sparrowcode/PermissionsKit/README.md

 ### About
 Library for ask permissions.
 You can check state of permissions, available `.authorized`, `.denied` & `.notDetermined`.

 Available ready-use controllers for reqeust permissions: list, dialog & native.
 Support iPad, dark mode and RTL.
 Interface in an Apple style.
-For beginner see [Easy Start](#easy-start).
+For beginner see [Quick Start](#quick-start).

 If you like the project, don't forget to `put star ★` and follow me on GitHub: